 Who shall row me across?

 Like the people of his films who search for roots together, Ghatak and Roychowdhury, both from East Bengal, shared a special bond.
-This song speaks of a person on the riverbank who doesn’t know the name of the boatman and hence cannot call him to travel to the other side, but it has an obvious, deeper meaning – it is a call from all the ones who lost their homes in the partition, who shall spend the rest of their lives searching for one.
+This song speaks of a person on the riverbank who doesn’t know the name of the boatman and hence cannot call him to travel to the other side, but it has an obvious, deeper meaning – it is a call from the thousands who lost their homes in the partition, who shall spend the rest of their lives searching for one.

 “I am not afraid of using any amount of coincidences in my fictional films,” he said.
 Ghatak’s films are poignant, sometimes disturbing, but a constant reminder of the troubled times that our nation is built on.
 Music breathes life into these films, often complementing his stories and sometimes making a statement in itself.
 Every song, every sound takes his ideas forward, making his films unforgettable.
 Years after, these films still hold up a mirror to our faces, like the father in Meghe Dhaka Tara who shouts ‘I accuse!’